HealthCatalyst/PythonPowershellUtilities/README.md

 ## API Changes from Version 1
+1. The `-Version` parameter of `Install-Python` has been renamed to `-FullVersions` to emphasize that it should be the major.minor.patch version, not the short version.
-1. The `-Version` parameter of `New-PythonVirtualEnvironment` has been changed to `-ShortVersion` to emphasize that it should be the major.minor version, not the full verison.
+1. The `-Version` parameter of `New-PythonVirtualEnvironment` has been renamed to `-ShortVersion` to emphasize that it should be the major.minor version, not the full verison.
 1. `Update-Python` was added to allow easy updating of existing major.minor versions and to emphasize the fact that you cannot install multiple patch versions at once.
 1. Calling `Install-Python` and `New-PythonVirtualEnvironment` now creates folders that end in just the major.minor version instead of the full version.